Parable of the Renegades

 An idea popped into Rio's mind, but it filled her with anxiety that ate her from the inside.
 Looking slightly away with quivering lips, Rio clenched her hands, thumbs gripping her fingers until her knuckles turned more transparent than her pale skin.

 "Maybe... there is something you can do," she said, her voice struggling to keep its composure.
-"All that fighting with you made me... sweaty.
+"All that fighting with you made me... sweat a lot.
 Maybe you can..."

 Her throat twisted itself into a knot.
 Still, Lucas heard more than enough - If his eyes were made of glass, they would have cracked before shattering into ghostly white shards.